Contract Management Tips for HR Professionals

 Set KPIs

 As with anything, it is important to make sure well-thought-out and strategic KPIs underlie all contract management.
-You need to define performance metrics up-front before designing and signing a contract to ensure that the process is structured in a way that maximizes ROI.
-An efficiency KPI, for instance, can be used to measure how long it takes to create, approve and finalize a contract.
-Deadlines met, and the transparency of the negotiation process are two other KPIs that can be measured.
+You need to define performance metrics up front before designing and signing a contract to ensure that the process is structured in a way that maximizes ROI.
+An efficiency KPI, for instance, can be used to measure how long it takes to create, approve, and finalize a contract.
+Deadlines met and the transparency of the contract negotiation process are two other KPIs that can be measured.

 Stay on Top of Risks

-Disputes will almost invariably arise throughout the life of a contract, especially as businesses contract and expand.
+Contract disputes will almost invariably arise throughout the life of a contract, especially as businesses contract and expand.
 When a business grows, employees may feel that they are being asked to go above and beyond what is laid out in a contract without receiving adequate compensation.
-If and when a business contracts, there may be disputes over the fairness or justifications behind clawing back certain benefits and other cost-saving measures.
-Good contract management dictates that there is a dispute resolution process in place to make sure these disagreements are handled diplomatically and with the best interests of both parties in mind.
+If and when a business contracts, there may be contractual disputes over the fairness or justifications behind clawing back certain benefits and other cost-saving measures.
+Good contract management dictates that there is a contract dispute resolution process in place to make sure these disagreements are handled diplomatically and with the best interests of both parties in mind.
+This process should be clearly outlined in the contract language to prevent misunderstandings and facilitate smooth dispute handling.

 Conclusion

-HR professionals handle and manage contracts on a daily basis and are increasingly responsible for reviewing and improving contract management best practices.
+HR professionals and contract managers handle and manage contracts on a daily basis and are increasingly responsible for reviewing and improving contract management best practices.
 Contract management is a highly involved process.
-It requires constant review and goal alignment, employee collaboration and input, automation, and the use of templates to help standardize, streamline and cut expenses, and good storage and handling to ensure compliance, data security, and ease of access.
+It requires constant review and goal alignment, employee collaboration and input, automation through contract management software, and the use of templates to help standardize, streamline, and cut expenses, and good storage and handling to ensure compliance, data security, and ease of access.

-If you are an HR professional, the above tips and considerations will make you a more effective administrator of human capital and human resources and a much greater asset to your organization.
+If you are an HR professional or part of a contract management team, the above tips and considerations will make you a more effective administrator of human capital and human resources and a much greater asset to your organization.
+By implementing these strategies, you can minimize contract disputes, ensure contract compliance, and create a more efficient contract management process overall.